Cover photo by Caden Fernandes

 These earthen pots are almost 1 – 1.5 metres long in diameter, thin like eggshells, and hence extremely light and easily breakable.
 Known as kodem or bhann these pots are no longer made and the ones used currently have all been unearthed by careful and tedious digging from older distilleries!
 What’s more, according to Vaz, his distillery is one of the very few that use these pots to make feni; others use plastic drums.

-How has Feni making changed over the years?
+How has making Goan Cashew Feni changed over the years?

 The fermentation needs to take place without the use of any external yeast, to conserve its fruity flavour.
 The yeast gets trapped in the pores on the mud pot and gets used for consequent fermentation processes.